JollyMort/monero-research/Monero Dynamic Block Size and Dynamic Minimum Fee/Monero Dynamic Block Size and Dynamic Minimum Fee - DRAFT.md

 where parameters `k` and `l` must be determined to accomodate the proposition above.

-First, we will find `l`, such that:
+First, we will find `l`, such that

-P_new(W := 2) = R, for any `k`.
+`P_new = R`, for `W = 2` and any `k`.

-Solving the above gives:
+Solving the above gives

-l = 1 - 2 * k.
+`l = 1 - 2 * k`,

+and the penalty formula can now be expressed as

+`P_new = (k * (W - 2) + 1) * (W - 1) ^ 2 * R`.

 The parameter `k` must be still be determined.
-It will be determined as a solution to the problem defined as: "Find such `k` for which the neutral fee to increase the block size for size of 1 typical TX above median will be the same as it would be for a network state where the size of 1 typical TX would be 1.2% of the median block size and with the original penalty formula.".
-We will first define one more parameter:
+It will be found as such `k` for which the neutral fee to increase the block size for size of 1 typical TX above median will be the same as it would be for a network state where the size of 1 typical TX would be 1.2% of the median block size and with the original penalty formula.
+We will first define one more parameter

 `W_T = 1 + T = 1 + T_0 / M`,

 which is the block expansion factor such that the block size can fit 1 typical transaction above the median size.

-With this, it's easy to express the above mentioned problem as:
+With this we can express the above proposition as

 `(k * (W_T - 2) + 1) * (R / M) * (W_T - 1) = (R / M) * (W_0 - 1)`.

-Solving for `k` gives:
+Solving for `k` gives

 `k = ((T * (2 - T) + (W0 - 2) * W0) / ((T - 2) * (T - 1) ^ 2))`.